fsce1/B2/Devlog.md

         cameraAngles += inputView;
         //Clamp the Y axis to +-90 so you can't do "backflips" cameraAngles.y = Mathf.Clamp(cameraAngles.y, -90, 90);
-		//Rotate the entire player on the Y axis, and only the camera holder on the X axis.This means you are always looking forward, but the player does not glitch out when you look up or down.
+		//Rotate the entire player on the Y axis, and only the camera holder on the X axis.This means the entire player object is always looking forward, but the player does not glitch out when you look up or down as vertical rotation is only done on the camera.
         Quaternion camRot = Quaternion.AngleAxis(-cameraAngles.y, Vector3.right);
         Quaternion playerRot = Quaternion.AngleAxis(cameraAngles.x, Vector3.up);